 While any credit card that offers car rental insurance can be useful, some cards offer a better rental car benefit than others.
 The following cards offer the best primary coverage among travel credit cards on the market today.

 Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is an excellent deal when you consider all the perks you’ll receive for its $95 annual fee.
-This card lets you earn 2x points on travel and dining and 1x points on all other purchases, but you can also earn 60,000 points worth $750 in travel when you spend $4,000 on your card within three months of account opening.
+This card lets you earn 2x points on travel and dining and 1x points on all other purchases, but you can also earn 80,000 points worth $1,000 in travel through Chase Ultimate Rewards when you spend $4,000 on your card within three months of account opening.
 When you go to redeem your rewards, you can cash them in for gift cards, statement credits, travel through the Chase portal (with 25 percent more value) or 1:1 transfers to airline and hotel partners.

 Travel benefits include a primary collision damage waiver coverage for rental cars that’s worth up to the actual cash value of the rental car.
 Coverage is also good for rental periods of up to 31 days, and for damage, theft, towing charges and loss of use charged by the rental car company.

 Other important travel-related perks you’ll receive include trip cancellation/interruption insurance, baggage delay insurance, trip delay coverage, lost luggage reimbursement, travel accident insurance and roadside dispatch.